Resume for Carpenter

 6. Certifications and Training

-If you’ve completed any specific training programs or obtained certifications directly related to carpentry.
-List the details in this section.
-This will show your commitment to professional development and ongoing education in the field.
+If you have attended specific training programs or obtained certifications directly related to carpentry, you should list the details at the bottom of this list.
+This will show your commitment toward professional growth and continuing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on construction safety protocols.
+OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.

 Please format the resume according to your needs.